iterait/emloop/docs/tutorial.rst

 Feel free to use JSON instead, however, YAML makes a lot of things easier.

 The YAML document consists of four fundamental sections.
-A detailed description of cxflow configuration can be found in the :doc:`advanced section <advanced/config>`.
+A detailed description of emloop configuration can be found in the :doc:`advanced section <advanced/config>`.

 #. dataset